ronaldseoh/cs276/week05/iir_chapter08_notes.md

     - Maximizing marginal relevance requires returning documents that exhibit diversity and novelty.
         - Using distinct facts or entities as evaluation units? - directly measures true utility to the user but harder to create a test collection

+## 8.6 A broader perspective: System quality and user utility

+- Despite formal evaluation measures, we are ultimately interested in how *satisfied* each users are with the results the system gives?
+- Could do user studies
+- Other system aspects that allow quantitative evaluation and the issue of user utility

+### 8.6.1 System issues

+- How fast does it index/search?
+- Query language expressiveness
+- How large is its document collection?

+### 8.6.2 User utility

+- User happiness is elusive to measure

+### 8.6.3 Refining a deployed system

+- A/B testing
+    - Change exactly one thing and evaluate measures on randomly selected users